 South Willamette Valley

 Pets and their owners have six dog parks to enjoy in Eugene, four of which are fenced and equipped with wash-down stations, waste bags, drinking fountains and plenty of green space to stretch out.
 Two more parks are off-leash but unfenced.
 Alton Baker Park, the city’s largest, is a go-to spot, prized for its roominess, shaded areas, picnic tables and walking paths for a little nature in the city.
-Just across town in Eugene, it may be a surprise that the 200-acre living-tree museum at Mt.
-Pisgah Arboretum is dog-friendly.
-Pets are welcome at the arboretum and on the trails, which meander through a diverse array of habitats including open slopes, forests and wetlands.
+Just across town in Eugene, the 200-acre living-tree museum at Mt.
+Pisgah Arboretum has incredible views of the valley for you and your dog to enjoy.
+Pets are welcome (on-leash) at the arboretum and on the trails, which meander through a diverse array of habitats including open slopes, forests and wetlands.
 Take a delightful 1.9-mile stroll on the loop trail around the arboretum, and take extra care to leave this site pristine.

 Perhaps Eugene’s most beloved area for pets is the Ridgeline Trail system and its most popular trail, the 1.7-mile loop up to Spencer Butte (leashes required).
 The trail is famous for its wildflowers, gorgeous views on a bluebird day and challenging ascent.
 Come early to avoid the busiest times of day in the summer.